No. 4 Commando: Orne bridgehead

 Elsewhere the Germans were attacking A, C and the French troops.
 C Troop had ambushed the Germans, moving forward to attack and then fought off a second attack.
 The attack on the French position was supported by a tank, which they only managed to knock out with a PIAT after it had got behind them.
 In both these attacks the commandos were involved in hand-to-hand combat to keep the Germans from overrunning their positions.
 From 11 June the German pressure on the commando line lessened.
 They were still subject to artillery and mortar fire but there were no more infantry attempts to dislodge them.
-In the days since landing No. 4 Commando had taken 50 percent casualties.
+In the days since landing No. 4 Commando had taken 50 per cent casualties.
 Before the landings 1st Special Service brigade had been informed they would be withdrawn in a few days, after the Allies had broken out from the beachhead.
 Problems capturing Caen meant the commandos and airborne division had to remain to secure the left flank along the line of the Orne.
 They did not get relieved for 82 days, during which they not only held the left flank but on 18 August started their own break out.
 With No. 4 Commando leading the first village liberated was Bavent followed by Beaumont en Auge.
 Breuzville was entered over the night of 25/26 August and Boulleville the following day.
 Here they remained until 6 September when the brigade was withdrawn and sent back to Britain, for 14 days leave.